Some of the numbers presented in this website may not be the most recent available

 Lithuania lies at the edge of North European Plain.
 Flattened by glaciers of the last ice age it comprises shallow lowlands and highlands with maximum elevation at 294m in the east.
 Lithuania is the site of the geographic centre of Europe.

 Onshore oil production has risen since oil came onstream in 1968, climbing to a sharp peak in 2001.
-Output comes from a series of small fields in the coastal part of the Baltic Basin.
+Output comes from a series of small fields along the coastal edge of the Baltic Basin.
 Although the country has limited prospects onshore Globalshift believes some growth is possible as new technologies are applied.

-Offshore output from the Baltic Sea may also start from reservoirs similar to those recognised in Kaliningrad and Poland.
+Offshore output from the Baltic Sea may be possible from reservoirs similar to those recognised in Kaliningrad and Poland.
 Lithuania has no gas production, importing most of its gas for both residential and industrial use from Russia.
 It started to import LNG in 2014.

-It has potential shale gas reserves along the Baltic Shelf which may be produced in the 2020s.
+It has potential shale gas reserves along the Baltic Shelf although these are unlikely to be produced.

 LITHUANIA